dpak11/blockchain/README.md

 A blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress, currently in Phase-3 Development (Decentralisation)
+> This is a work-in-progress, currently in Phase-3 Development

 ### Phase-1 :